zxul767/ex-machina/content/blog/clean-code-critique/index.md

 }
 ```

-Unfortunately, the last two methods seem like they could have been just one, and the last one is just doing some odd things that are not explained at all by the name `js•smallestOddNthMultipleNotLessThanCandidate`:
+Unfortunately, the last two methods seem like they could have been just one, and the last one is doing some strange operations that are not explained at all by the name `js•smallestOddNthMultipleNotLessThanCandidate`:

 ```java
 public class PrimeGenerator {